gepd/Deviot/README.md

 ## Setup / Instalación

 * [Install platformIO](https://github.com/gepd/Deviot/blob/master/Docs/setup.md)
-* Add a new repository to Sublime Text
+* Using the [package control](https://packagecontrol.io/installation), add a new repository to Sublime Text
 * Install the package `Deviot` from the list
 * If you see `Install platformIO` in the main menu, go to `Set environment PATH` and paste the path where python/platformIO was installed